NFL preseason sees kneeling, raised fists, during national anthem

 Wide receivers Kenny Stills and Albert Wilson, both of the Miami Dolphins, kneeled during The Star-Spangled Banner, ahead of their game against the Tampa Bay Buccaneers, the Miami Herald reported.

-Robert Quinn, a defensive end for the Dolphins, reportedly raised his fist.
-Philadelphia Eagles Malcolm Jenkins, who plays safety, and De'Vante Bausby, a cornerback, also raised their fists, according to The Philadelphia Enquirer.
+Robert Quinn, a defensive end for the Dolphins, raised his fist.
+Philadelphia Eagles Malcolm Jenkins, who plays safety, and De'Vante Bausby, a cornerback, also raised their fists, according to The Philadelphia Inquirer.

 Defensive end Michael Bennett walked out of the tunnel as the anthem played and "spent the anthem walking toward the bench," the news outlet reported.
 Teammate Chris Long reportedly "placed his arm around Jenkins' shoulder" during the song.